scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

 <h1 align="center">Table Generator Guide</h1>

-Included in this project is a GitHub Action CI/CD workflow and `python` script that will automatically generate a table of all your repositories and their **PRG** tiers to deploy to GitHub Pages in order to showcase your projects/portfolio.
+**PyRG** is a Python implementation of the **PRG** system.
+It is a simple `Python` script that allows you to easily create a project tier table for your GitHub portfolio.
+Also included is a GitHub Action CI/CD workflow that will automatically generate a table of all your repositories and their **PRG** tiers to deploy to GitHub Pages in order to showcase your projects/portfolio.

 ---------------